 Her photographs are included in public collections of distinction including at: The Fogg Museum at Harvard University; Fidelity Investments Corporate Art Collection; The Davis Museum and Cultural Center at Wellesley College; The New York Public Library Photography Collection;The Portland Museum of Art; The Bowdoin College Museum of Art; the Museum of American History, Smithsonian Institution, and the Library of Congress among others.

 She has lectured about her work at Harvard University, Parsons School of Design, the Center for Photography at Woodstock, Bowdoin College, and many other colleges and museums across the country.
 Marasco has a B.F.A. from Syracuse University and a M.F.A. from the Visual Studies Workshop, in Rochester, New York, where she studied with Nathan and Joan Lyons.

 Upon retirement, Marasco traveled to Japan which renewed her interest in photographing nature.
 Upon returning to Maine, she continued her nature walks photographing both land and seascapes using black & white film with her Rolleiflex camera.
 This work is now being combined, in various ways, with the 80 + objects and portraits she found while restoring her 1837 home.
 A book, entitled " Keeping House" and accompanying exhibition are in the works.

 Marasco continues her lifelong quest of expanding the definition of what a photograph is and can be.
 In October 2017, she was awarded an Artist Residency at the Arteles Creative Center in Finland.
 And, in February 2018, she received an Artist Residency at the Virginia Center for the Creative Arts.
-In Virginia, she expanded upon the new work begun in Finland ( see News section for a sneak peek) and continued working on the book.
+In Virginia, she expanded upon the new work begun in Finland ( see News section for a sneak peek) and continues work on the book.